Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Before choosing an interest-bearing checking account, compare these factors to find the best one for you:

 • High APY.
-The national average APY is 0.07%, so anything above that would be considered a high-yield checking account — and the best accounts can be well into the 4% to 5% APY range.
+The national average APY is 0.08% on interest checking, so anything above that would be considered a high-yield checking account.
+The best interest-bearing checking accounts can be well into the 4% to 5% APY range.
 Just be sure to read the fine print for any conditions you’ll need to meet to earn your interest.

 • Minimum deposit.
 It’s not uncommon for checking accounts to have opening deposits of $100 or more.

 • Fees.
 Check if the account requires a monthly maintenance fee, ATM fees, overdraft fees, nonsufficient fees, wire transfers or more.
-However, there are many free bank accounts that lack these extra fees to consider.
+Many free bank accounts lack annoying monthly fees altogether.

 • Rewards.
 Some accounts come with rewards as high as up to 15% cash back that can add up to savings.